Free Shipping on orders over $100

 People have been ‘medicating’ with cannabis for centuries, and with new legalizations and laws, cannabis use has increased again.
 One product known as CBD oil is becoming increasingly popular in this cannabis space, as it is known to provide the benefits of cannabis without the “high.”
-This demand has been showing up all over the nation, and the world.
+This demand has been showing up all over the nation and the world.
 But how exactly do cannabinoids such as CBD work in our bodies?
 Well, it’s as simple as the fact that our bodies are equipped with their very own cannabinoid system!

 Before diving headfirst into the fascinating Endocannabinoid System, you must first understand what cannabinoids are.
 Cannabinoids, or Phytocannabinoids, are naturally occurring compounds found in cannabis varieties like hemp and marijuana.
 The most commonly known cannabinoid is the Delta 9 Tetrahydrocannabinol, also referred to as THC, known for its psychoactive effects on the user.
-CBD, or cannabidiol is another important cannabinoid, and is also found in high traces in cannabis.
+CBD, or cannabidiol, is another important cannabinoid and is also found in high traces in cannabis.
 While there are now over 150 known cannabinoids, there are only a handful that are being talked about in this space.
 Some other minor cannabinoids that are starting to become popular are CBG, CBC, CBN, Delta 8 THC, Delta 10, and THC-o.

 Our bodies (as well as thousands of animal species) have a complex system known as the Endocannabinoid System (ECS).
 Our Endocannabinoid system is one of the largest biological systems in our body and is made up of receptors, enzymes, and endocannabinoids.